 Another uphill finish takes place on stage 6.
 Although the finale is not exactly steep, the road is inclined in the last 34 kilometres.
 A section of 2 kilometres at 11% with 18 kilometres out is potentially crucial, as losing contact could cost you minutes.

 After the rest day in La Charente-Maritime the GC cards have been shuffled around a bit and the race continues with a number of relatively easy stages.
-The 13th stage is something else entirely though, as this is race in the Massif Central with an elevation gain of 4,400 metres.
-The last 30 kilometres run virtually all uphill, while that Sunday’s 15th stage is sure te detonate the fireworks with a finale on the Grand Colombier.
+The 13th stage is something else entirely though, as this race is in the Massif Central with an elevation gain of 4,400 metres.
+The last 30 kilometres run virtually all uphill, while that Sunday’s 15th stage is sure to detonate the fireworks with a finale on the Grand Colombier.
 Which is a steep and irregular inclination of 17.4 kilometres long.

-The third week kicks off with race to Villard-de-Lans in the Alps, although the route of stage 16 is not expected to open up significant gaps in the GC.
+The third week kicks off with a race to Villard-de-Lans in the Alps, although the route of stage 16 is not expected to open up significant gaps in the GC.
 Which is a different story the next day, as stage 17 finishes atop Col de la Loze.
 The climb was never before included in the Tour de France and it really is a monster: 21.5 kilometres long and with ramps of more than 20%.
 The last 2.5 kilometres rise at almost 10%.

-The 18th stage is a tricky one, cresting six cols – such as the brutally steep and partly unpaved Montée du plateau des Glières with 20 kilometres left – before descending to the line.
-Riders with world-class time trial pedigrees are treated on the penultimate day of action, when stage 20 provides 30 kilometres of flat or rolling roads and a 5.9 kilometres finish climb on La Planche des Belle Filles.
+The 18th stage is a tricky one, cresting six cols – such as the brutally steep and partly unpaved Montée du Plateau des Glières with 20 kilometres left – before descending to the line.
+Riders with world-class time trial pedigrees are treated on the penultimate day of action, when stage 20 provides 30 kilometres of flat or rolling roads and a 5.9 kilometres finish climb on La Planche des Belles Filles.
 So the last climb of the Tour de France is included in a time trial.
-And a steep climb it is – average gradient: 8.5%, steepest ramp: 20% (just before the line.)
+And a steep climb it is – average gradient: 8.5%, steepest ramp: 20% (just before the line).

 What to expect